MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-personnel-personnel-management-workspace.md

 - Hire

 > [!NOTE]
-> If the candidate list is filled in from the XXX entity in Microsoft Dataverse, the same candidates will appear across all legal entities, because a legal entity hasn't been associated with the candidate.
+> If the candidate list is being populated from Microsoft Dataverse, the same candidates will display across all legal entities because a legal entity has not been associated to the candidate.

 ### Starting soon